yulinlina/----/GNN/Readme.md

 ## Introdution
-generate the Mnist dataset by
+generate the Mnist dataset by GNN